davitizhgenti/quantitative-notebook/README.md

     └── ...
 ```

+### Up Next

+Topic: Data

+* Different view on price data.
+* Use of functions in modeling.
+* Regions and Markov chains for market state analysis.

 ### Disclaimer

 The content in this repository is for educational and personal research purposes only. **It is not financial advice.**